patchlevel/event-sourcing/docs/normalizer.md

 Here you can use the normalizer to define how the data should be saved and loaded.

 :::note
-The underlying system called hydrator exists as a library.
+The underlying system exists as a separate library.
-You can find out more details [here](https://github.com/patchlevel/hydrator).
+You can find out more details in the [hydrator](https://github.com/patchlevel/hydrator) documentation.
 :::

 ## Usage

 You have a lot of options to use the normalizer.
-First of all and simplest, you can let guess the normalizer from the type hint.
+First of all and simplest, you can let the hydrator guess the normalizer from the type hint.

 ```php
 final class DTO